ABOUT THE PARK

 Be Surprised By Our Art

 There’s nothing more striking than the juxtaposition of art and nature.
 You’ll see plenty of both in Madison Square Park.
 Since 2004, Mad.
 Sq.
-Art has commissioned and presented over thirty world-class installations in Madison Square Park by acclaimed artists ranging widely in practice and media.
+Art has commissioned and presented over forty world-class installations in Madison Square Park by acclaimed artists ranging widely in practice and media.

 Be Surprised By Our Horticulture

 Tourists travel from far and wide to experience our distinctive horticulture, but locals are delighted by the gardens on a daily basis.
 Stunning garden displays and a commitment to tree and lawn care are at the heart of the Conservancy’s mission.
 Our dedicated gardeners keep our collections of hydrangeas, hollies, daffodils, camellias, redbuds, and witch hazel in prime condition year-round.

 Be Surprised By Our Public Programs